Function

 Introduction

-The clinical development plan (CDP) of a novel TB vaccine candidate should describe the entire clinical programme which includes the successive clinical trials (Phase 1, 2a, 2b, 3) needed to generate safety and efficacy data supporting the TPP of the investigational TB vaccine.
-Each clinical programme should be developed in line with the sponsor’s TPPs for the candidate vaccine, which may include one or more target age groups and indications.
-The aim of clinical operations is to conduct clinical trials in accordance with the clinical development plan.
+The integrated clinical development plan (CDP) of a novel TB vaccine candidate should describe the entire clinical programme which includes the successive clinical trials (Phase1, 2a, 2b, 3) needed to generate safety and efficacy data supporting the TPP of the investigational TB vaccine.
+Each clinical programme should be developed in line with the sponsor’s TPPs for the candidate vaccine, which may include one or more target age groups and indications, and the WHO Evidence Considerations for Vaccine Policy.
+The aim of clinical operations is to conduct clinical trials in accordance with the clinical development plan and to the relevant ethical and regulatory requirements, including but not limited to ICH-GCP.

-Considering best financial practices, and also for ethical consideration, funding of each clinical study should be fully secured before the start of the study.
+Considering best financial practices, and also for ethical and regulatory considerations, funding of each clinical study should be fully secured before the start of the study (with exceptions possible, for example for exploratory analyses).

 Plus Icon